 They were wrong.

-New York University Langone Medical Center had to evacuate 215 patients when their auxiliary generator malfunctioned after Con-Ed cut power.
+New York University Langone Medical Center had to evacuate 215 patients when their auxiliary generator malfunctioned after Consolidated Edison cut power.

-In a story reported by Time Magazine at the time of the disaster, the Langone Medical Center’s spokesperson said the facility had taken all necessary precautions and did not know why the generators malfunctioned.
+In a Time Magazine article published at the time of the disaster, the Langone Medical Center’s spokesperson said the facility had taken all necessary precautions and did not know why the generators malfunctioned.
 The lesson here?
 Even backup systems fail.

 This incident highlights the need for hospitals to have emergency portable medical suction devices always at the ready.
 Any hospital could experience an auxiliary generator failure.
 In that case, a suction machine with battery back-up could save patient lives.